-Welcome to our blog which aims to shed light on different aspects of the degrowth discourses and movement.
-In our older articles, there are also impressions and news from events such as the 2015 summer school on climate justice and the 2014 Degrowth conference.
-If you would like to comment on or contribute to the blog, please contact us at firstname.lastname@example.org.
+Welcome to our blog.
+Here, you can find a variety of articles, from the relevance of degrowth in/for current affairs and contemporary political and social movements, until the impressions and news from events such as the international degrowth conference in Malmö in 2018.
+If you would like to comment on or contribute to the blog, please contact us at email@example.com.

 How migration relates to the imperial mode of living, degrowth and new internationalism